 Human resource costs reflect the expenses related to the management, operating and administrative support of the REIT.
-Human resource costs also include accruals for short-term incentive awards for management, accruals for Income Deferred Units ("IDUs") and the vesting of long-term Deferred Units ("DUs"), Performance Deferred Units ("PDUs") and Restricted Deferred Units ("RDUs").
-The increase in human resource costs in Q1 2021 of approximately \$189 is primarily a result of the vesting of DUs, PDUs and RDUs, and the issuance of IDUs.

-The public entity and other costs reflect the expenses related to ongoing operations of the REIT, including professional fees for legal and audit services, and depreciation expense for an office lease right-of-use ("ROU") asset.
-Public entity costs will fluctuate from quarter to quarter depending on when such expenses are incurred, but remained relatively stable in Q1 2021 as compared to Q1 2020.
+Human resource costs also include accruals for short-term incentive awards for management, the vesting of long-term DUs, IDUs, Performance Deferred Units ("PDUs") and Restricted Deferred Units ("RDUs").
+Public entity and other costs reflect the expenses related to ongoing operations of the REIT, including professional fees for legal and audit services, and depreciation expense for an office lease right-of-use ("ROU") asset.